gfairbro/cherry_blossom_tracker/README.md

 ## License

-`cherry_blossom_tracker` was created by Katia Aristova, Gabriel Fairbrother, Chaoran Wang, Ting Zhe (TZ) Yan.
+`cherry_blossom_tracker` was created by Katia Aristova, Gabriel Fairbrother, Chaoran Wang, TZ Yan.
 It is licensed under the terms of the GNU General Public License v3.0 license.